A Look at China's Reusable Super Rocket

 The Option “B” version was slightly taller and utilized four solid-fueled strap-on boosters.
 Instead of kerosene, the first and second stages both burned hydrogen, with the first powered by five “YF-220” engines and the second by a lone “YF-220.”
 Both designs would be able to loft some 130 tons into Low Earth Orbit (LEO), roughly the same as the Saturn V.

-You’ll notice that we placed quotation markets around the engine names.
-This is because we can find little information to support the authenticity of this nomenclature.
+You’ll notice that I placed quotation markets around the engine names.
+This is because I can find little information to support the authenticity of this nomenclature.
 Rather, the naming appears to be a placeholder for possible future engines and the number refers, not to a model number, but to the total engine thrust.
 That is, the “YF-220” simply refers to an engine that produces roughly 220 tons of thrust, and the “YF-650” produces roughly 650 tons.

 ~2011 Option A Wins